Updated 25th May 2018

 The first process tends to be linear while the second is parabolic.*

-yi is a concentration and xi is the instrument signal reading.
+y is a concentration and x is the instrument signal reading.

-*Equation 1 models the two features of flame emission curves outlined above.
+*The equation models the two features of typical flame emission curves outlined above.

 Four sets of readings are needed to solve this equation. x1 is typically a blank reading for y1 = 0.

 Before using the equation let xi=xi*10/x4